 Obe Vermeulen (2001) is a Belgian composer and conductor living in New York.
 His repertoire consists of a wide range of styles, from contemporary concert works to film, theatre & dance music and even exhibition soundtracks.
-Recent collaborations include Antwerp Symphony Orchestra, Londen Musical Theatre Orchestra, English National Ballet School, Flemish Radio Choir, HERMESensemble, I SOLISTI ensemble, Camerata Royal Concertgebouw Orchestra and many others.
+Recent collaborations include Antwerp Symphony Orchestra, Flanders Symphony Orchestra, Londen Musical Theatre Orchestra, English National Ballet School, Flemish Radio Choir, HERMESensemble, I SOLISTI ensemble, Camerata Royal Concertgebouw Orchestra and many others.
 Obe participated in masterclasses led by world-renowned composers and conductors, such as Harry Gregson-Williams, Mark-Anthony Turnage, Wim Henderickx, Frederik Neyrinck, David Hill, Angel Velez and Dirk De Caluwé.

 For the premieres of Obe’s music, he worked together with internationally acclaimed conductors, among them Martijn Dendievel, Graham Ross, Benjamin Haemhouts, Filip Rathé, Wim Henderickx, Dimitri Bracke, Bart Picqueur & Bart Naessens.